Dilbert66/HomeAssistantFiles/README.md

-# ALEXA - Broadlink/OpenMQTT - Home Assistant Media Player/TV controller including channel selection.
+# Alexa - Broadlink/OpenMQTT - Home Assistant Media Player/TV controller including channel selection.

 This customization uses a modified broadlink.py file from from Vassilis Panos's project at
 https://github.com/vpnmaster/homeassistant-custom-components as well as a modified version of the